SMWlDreams/MineSweeperJE/README.md

 Application will no longer reset the settings and hotkeys when moving from one version to another.
 Note that the movement is **ONE WAY** in that you cannot use the same settings.cfg file in version 1.3.2 if you already loaded that file in 1.4.0.

+You can no longer place more flags than there are mines present on the board

 ### Bugs To Fix

 Some monitor resolutions display the GUI at an incorrect size causing the tiles to not line up.
 A fix is currently being worked on although this may take some time.